-Green space within the character area is restricted to a small accessible area around the Village Hall and areas within the Woodland View development.
+Green space within the character area is restricted to a small accessible area around the Village Hall.
+The Newlands development includes some green spaces outside of the boundaries of private residences, but the scope of these spaces is to be confirmed.

-Pedestrian pavement access is provided along the whole north side of the A465 from Woodend Lane to Woodland View.
-The Woodland View development incorporates an improved road facing pavement on the south side of the A465 set back behind grass verge and post and rail fence A PRoW network serves the area.
-There are no street lights, the only on-street lighting is being provided by private houses and businesses.
+Pedestrian pavement access is provided along the whole north side of the A465 from Woodend Lane to Newlands.
+The Newlands development incorporates an improved road facing pavement on the south side of the A465 set back behind grass verge and post and rail fence.
+A PRoW network serves the area.
+There are no street lights, the only on-street lighting is provided by private houses and businesses.

 The streetscape comprises a two-way macadam road, grass verges, hedges and trees, low garden walls and private gardens which contribute to the streetscene.
-The Stoke Lacy Village Hall has a large private carpark and commemorative planters.
+The Stoke Lacy Village Hall has a large public carpark and commemorative planters.